aadityar73/Bookify/README.md

      ```sh
      npm run dev
      ```
-5. Open your browser and go to `http://localhost:3000` to access Bookify.
+6. Open your browser and go to `http://localhost:3000` to access Bookify.

 ## Usage

 - Register or log in to your account.
 - Browse books by categories.
-- View detailed book descriptions.
 - Read books directly from the platform.
 - Provide feedback to improve the platform.